 There are between 13 and 19 species in the Aesculus genus.
 Also, all the shrubs and trees produce flowers.
 The North American continent claims seven of the species, while Europe and Asia claim the remaining six to twelve species.
 The Aesculus genus is part of the Sapindaceae family.

-The species you will find growing in North America are:
+The species of Aesculus you will find growing in North America are (includes scientific names):

-While the species you will find growing in North America and Europe are:
+While, the Aesculus species you will find growing in North America and Europe are:

-Finally, the species you will find growing in Asia are:
+Finally, the Aesculus species you will find growing in Asia are:

 How Large Do Horse Chestnut Trees Grow?